nfstream/nfstream/docs/source/contributing.rst

 Get started
 ***********

 Ready to contribute?
-Here's how to set up NFStream for local development.
+Here's how to set up nfstream for local development.

-1. Fork the NFStream repo on GitHub.
+1. Fork the nfstream repo on GitHub.
 2. Clone your fork locally::

     $ git clone git@github.com:your_name_here/nfstream.git